pitmonticone/uniformal.github.io/doc/language/inductive.md

 There are three types of internal declarations:

-* Type-Level internal declarations declaring the (mutaully) inductively-defined types we want to define
+* Type-Level internal declarations declaring the (mutually) inductively-defined types we want to define
 * The constructors of those types
 * Further outgoing termlevel declarations, i.e. for declaring additional properties of the inductive type